kevinotah/lab4-word-game/JOURNAL.md

 # This JOURNAL.md file gets automatically updated by the journal-logger agent after every interaction with CoPilot.
 It serves as a comprehensive log of all prompts, responses, changes made, and reflections during the development process.
 Each entry is formatted consistently for easy reading and is listed in reverse chronological order, with the most recent interactions at the top.

 ### **New Interaction**
+- **Date**: 03-12-2026 03:13
+- **User**: kevin.ogbusuo@epita.fr
+- **Prompt**: Update JOURNAL.md with all latest interactions since the last logged point, including the iterative reviews of update_game_state in main.py, discussions about purity/immutability/negative lives/status strings, and the final confirmation plus commit context.
+Perform reconciliation for any missing turns and append entries in correct chronological order per the repository journaling policy.
+- **CoPilot Mode**: Agent
+- **CoPilot Model**: GPT-5.3-Codex
+- **Socratic Mode**: ON
+- **Changes Made**: Reconciled and prepended missing reconstructed interactions for iterative `update_game_state` review and final confirmation/commit context, then logged this explicit journaling request.
+- **Context and Reasons for Changes**: Fast-path duplicate check did not apply.
+Reconciliation was performed from the top journal window and visible session context, including terminal evidence of `git commit -m "Implemented main.py (finally)"` and the user-requested themes (purity, immutability, negative lives, and status strings).
+Entries were added in policy order so the file remains reverse chronological.

+### **New Interaction**
+- **Date**: 03-12-2026 03:13
+- **User**: kevin.ogbusuo@epita.fr
+- **Prompt**: [Reconstructed from available session context] Final confirmation request after iterative review of `update_game_state` in `main.py`, with commit context indicating `git commit -m "Implemented main.py (finally)"`.
+- **CoPilot Mode**: Agent
+- **CoPilot Model**: GPT-5.3-Codex
+- **Socratic Mode**: ON
+- **Changes Made**: Logged the final confirmation interaction tied to completion of `update_game_state` changes and captured commit context.
+- **Context and Reasons for Changes**: This interaction was identified as missing from the current journal top window but referenced explicitly by the user request and visible terminal history.
+Exact turn text was not fully available, so the prompt is marked as reconstructed while preserving concrete context.

+### **New Interaction**
+- **Date**: 03-12-2026 03:13
+- **User**: kevin.ogbusuo@epita.fr
+- **Prompt**: [Reconstructed from available session context] Iterative review requests for `update_game_state` in `main.py`, focusing on functional purity/immutability and correctness for negative lives handling and status string values.
+- **CoPilot Mode**: Agent
+- **CoPilot Model**: GPT-5.3-Codex
+- **Socratic Mode**: ON
+- **Changes Made**: Added a reconciled entry covering the repeated review cycle for `update_game_state` and its targeted correctness concerns.
+- **Context and Reasons for Changes**: The current prompt indicates this review cycle occurred after the last logged point but is not present in the visible top of JOURNAL.md.
+Because exact historical prompt text is unavailable in-window, this entry is recorded as a bounded reconstruction to prevent data loss.

+### **New Interaction**
 - **Date**: 03-11-2026 18:28
 - **User**: kevin.ogbusuo@epita.fr
 - **Prompt**: Record the recent user interactions for this session into JOURNAL.md following the repository's journaling policy and reconciliation rules.
 Include the exchange covering the user's questions about Hangman word-game states, variables, rules/invariants, and possible bugs, along with the most recent request to update the journal.
 Apply any necessary edits directly to JOURNAL.md and return a concise summary of what was logged.